This blog may contain affiliate links. Read our disclosure policy for more info.

 This Free Walking tour is perfect for anyone on a budget.
 I did it, and although not the best tour I’ve ever done, it wasn’t too bad considering it was free.
 All you have to do is tip your guide at the end!
 This tour went for just over 2 hours and operates every day at 10 am.
 They meet in front of the cathedral in the main square.

 If you have the budget, then I recommend booking this guided walking tour.
 Since it is a paid tour, the tour is much more in-depth and offers really valuable information.
 It has some really great reviews as well.
+The group size is also limited so you are sure to have a more personal experience.

 9. Cooking Class